-HSMB 301 PUBLIC HEALTH ISSUES
+HSMB 301 PUBLIC HEALTH ISSUES Fall, 3 credit hours

 The course presents with an overview of the history and development of public health.
 The student then provided with the opportunity to examine the current public health care system and its relevance to their practice.
 The fundamentals of epidemiology are covered.
 Applications to the students' practice settings are explored.
 Health planning, health promotion, and global health issues are included.
 Three hours lecture per week.
-Prerequisites: Introduction to Health Services Management (HSMB 101) or College Biology (BIOL 150), or permission of instructor.
+Prerequisites: Introduction to Health Services Management (HSMB 101), or Microbiology (BIOL 209) or permission of instructor.

-HSMB 302 LEGAL AND ETHICAL ISSUES IN HEALTH CARE
+LEGAL AND ETHICAL ISSUES IN HEALTH CARE

 This writing intensive course prepares the students to examine legal and ethical issues in health care as they impact the health services manager and others involved in health care decision making.
 A variety of commonly experienced legal situations and ethical dilemmas will be discussed, including the basics of civil and criminal health care law, professional liability, antitrust, managed care, organizational restructuring, patient rights, scientific research, rationing, health care practices, and other issues.
 The course also will educate students in legal research methods applied to the health services management field.
+A writing intensive course.
 Three hours lecture per week.
 Prerequisites: Public Health Issues (HSMB 301) or junior level status or permission of instructor.
 Writing intensive course.

-HSMB 304 U.S. HEALTH CARE SYSTEM Fall, 3 credit hours
+HSMB 304 U.S. HEALTH CARE SYSTEM Fall.
+3 credit hours